diespi/playground/Music/Project/src/README.txt

 	-s <source path> # where the orignal files are located -p <playlist>
+        -f tags will be filtered and rewritten.
+Use with caution and create a backup first.

 	if playlist is not specified it defaults to the folder name of the source path